junwoopark92/mimic-sparql/README.md

 python convert_mimicsql2sql_dataset.py --dataset_type natural --execution False
 python convert_mimicsql2sql_dataset.py --dataset_type template --execution False
 ```
-if set execution as True, the execution results of both queries are compared with each other.
+If set execution as True, the execution results of both queries are compared with each other.
 ### 4. Convert mimicsql* SQL query to mimic-sparql SPARQL query
 Set the current directory as the project root folder, mimic-sparql.
 ```